-We are subject to PRC laws and regulations related to anti-corruption, which prohibit bribery to government agencies, state or government owned or controlled enterprises or entities, to government officials or officials that work for state or government owned enterprises or entities, as well as bribery to non-government entities or individuals.
-We are also subject to the U.S. Foreign Corrupt Practices Act, or the FCPA, which generally prohibits companies and any individuals or entities acting on their behalf from offering or making improper payments or providing benefits to foreign officials for the purpose of obtaining or keeping business, along with various other anti-corruption laws.
-Our existing policies prohibit any such conduct and we are in the process of implementing additional policies and procedures, and providing training, to ensure that we, our employees and other third parties comply with PRC anti-corruption laws and regulations, the FCPA and other anti-corruption laws to which we are subject.
-There is, however, no assurance that such policies or procedures will work effectively all the time or protect us against liability under the FCPA or other anti-corruption laws.
-There is no assurance that our employees and other third parties would always comply with our policies and procedures.
+We and the VIEs are subject to PRC laws and regulations related to anti-corruption, which prohibit bribery to government agencies, state or government owned or controlled enterprises or entities, to government officials or officials that work for state or government owned enterprises or entities, as well as bribery to non-government entities or individuals.
+We are also subject to the U.S. Foreign Corrupt Practices Act (the "FCPA"). which generally prohibits companies and any individuals or entities acting on their behalf from offering or making improper payments or providing benefits to foreign officials for the purpose of obtaining or keeping business, along with various other anti-corruption laws.
+Our and the VIEs' existing policies prohibit any such conduct and we and the VIEs are in the process of implementing additional policies and procedures, and providing training, to ensure that we, the VIEs and our and the VIEs' employees and other third parties comply with PRC anti-corruption laws and regulations, the FCPA and other anti-corruption laws to which we and the VIEs are subject.
+There is, however, no assurance that such policies or procedures will work effectively all the time or protect us and the VIEs against liability under the FCPA or other anti-corruption laws.
+There is no assurance that our and the VIEs' employees and other third parties would always comply with our and the VIEs' policies and procedures.
 Further, there is uncertainty in connection with the implementation of PRC anti-corruption laws.
-We could be held liable for actions taken by our employees and other third parties with respect to our business or any businesses that we may acquire.
-As of the date of this annual report, significantly all our operations are in the PRC.
-If we are found not to be in compliance with PRC anti-corruption laws, the FCPA and other applicable anti-corruption laws, we may be subject to criminal, administrative, and civil penalties and other remedial measures, which could have an adverse impact on our business, results of operations and financial condition.
-Any investigation of any potential violations of the FCPA or other anti-corruption laws by U.S. or foreign authorities, including Chinese authorities, could adversely impact our reputation, cause us to lose customer relationships, subject us to administrative penalties or sanctions, and lead to other adverse impacts on our business, results of operations, and financial condition
+We and the VIEs could be held liable for actions taken by our and the VIEs' employees and other third parties with respect to our and the VIEs' business or any businesses that we and the VIEs may acquire.
+As of the date of this annual report, significantly all our and the VIEs' operations are in the PRC.
+If we or the VIEs are found not to be in compliance with PRC anti-corruption laws, the FCPA and other applicable anti-corruption laws, we and the VIEs may be subject to criminal, administrative, and civil penalties and other remedial measures, which could have an adverse impact on our and the VIEs' business, results of operations and financial condition.
+Any investigation of any potential violations of the FCPA or other anti-corruption laws by U.S. or foreign authorities, including Chinese authorities, could adversely impact our and the VIEs' reputation, cause us and the VIEs to lose customer relationships, subject us and the VIEs to administrative penalties or sanctions, and lead to other adverse impacts on our and the VIEs' business, results of operations, and financial condition.

-If we lose the services of any of our key executive officers, senior management, or other key employees, or are unable to retain, recruit and hire sufficiently qualified staff, our ability to effectively manage and execute our operations and meet our strategic objectives could be harmed.
+If we and the VIEs lose the services of any of our and the VIEs' key executive officers, senior management, or other key employees, or are unable to retain, recruit and hire sufficiently qualified staff, our and the VIEs' ability to effectively manage and execute our and the VIEs' operations and meet our and the VIEs' strategic objectives could be harmed.

-Our future success depends on the continued service of our key executive officers, senior management, and other key employees.
-We benefit from the leadership of a strong management team with proven vision, rich professional work experience and extensive knowledge of China's automotive industry.
-We also rely on a number of key staff for the development and operation of our business.
-In addition, we will need to continue attracting and retaining skilled and experienced staff for our businesses to maintain our competitiveness.
+Our and the VIEs' future success depends on the continued service of our and the VIEs' key executive officers, senior management, and other key employees.
+We and the VIEs benefit from the leadership of a strong management team with proven vision, rich professional work experience and extensive knowledge of China's automotive industry.
+We and the VIEs also rely on a number of key staff for the development and operation of our and the VIEs' business.
+In addition, we and the VIEs will need to continue attracting and retaining skilled and experienced staff for our and the VIEs' businesses to maintain our competitiveness.